 Biblical and Theological Studies invites students to disciplined, thoughtful reflection on the Bible, on the theological traditions and history of the church, and on the experiences and practices of Christian communities around the world.
 Students develop skills to apply biblical and theological wisdom to contemporary personal and social issues.
 Students also discover ways in which they might be transformed as they reflect on how Christian faith and practise can be of service to God and the world.
 CMU seeks to foster dialogue between this field of inquiry and other academic disciplines, between the Anabaptist/Mennonite tradition and the diversity of Christian traditions, and between Christian thought and the variety of worldviews.
 Biblical and Theological Studies will prepare students for their vocation to live as Christians and for various ministries within the Church or with church-related organizations.

 2.1.
 Biblical and Theological Studies Major, B.A.
+Honours (Four-year)

-Honours (Four-year) Admission Requirements:
+Admission Requirements:

-Minimum GPA of 3.5 over 60 credit hours

-Minimum GPA of 3.5 in BTS courses
+Minimum GPA of 3.5 over 60 credit hours Minimum GPA of 3.5 in BTS courses

 Application in writing to the BTS Program Advisor at the beginning of the third year, after completing 45 credit hours, including at least 12 credit hours in BTS

-Graduation Requirements:

-120 credit hours fulfilling the program requirements as specified below A minimum GPA of 3.5 in courses presented for the major A minimum GPA of 3.5 in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum GPA of 3.5 in courses presented for the major - A minimum GPA of 3.5 in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

-30 credit hours of the major requirements
+- 60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements30 credit hours of the major requirements

-Core Curriculum Requirements:

 Biblical and Theological Studies-completed within the major

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 54 credit hours, maximum of 60 credit hours A minimum of 30 credit hours at the 3000-level and above, including 9 credit hours at the 4000-level One of the following:

-BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Introduction to Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics

-Bible-12 credit hours, including 6 credit hours in each of Old and New Testament

-Theology-6 credit hours

-History of Christianity-6 credit hours

-Practical Theology-6 credit hours
+A minimum of 54 credit hours, maximum of 60 credit hours A minimum of 30 credit hours at the 3000-level and above, including 9 credit hours at the 4000-level One of the following: BTS-1110 Biblical Literature and Themes BTS-1120 Encountering the Bible BTS-1130 Introducing Jesus - An Overview of the Christian Bible One of the following: BTS-2000 Introduction to Christianity BTS-2420 Introduction to Christian Spirituality BTS-2550 History of Christianity BTS-2720 Theologies of the Global South BTS-2750 Introduction to Christian Ethics Bible-12 credit hours, including 6 credit hours in each of Old and New Testament Theology-6 credit hours History of Christianity-6 credit hours Practical Theology-6 credit hours Biblical and Theological Studies electives-12 credit hours

-Biblical and Theological Studies electives-12 credit hours BTS-4000 Honours Thesis
+BTS-4000 Honours Thesis

 Ancillary Requirement:

-Language related to field of study, ancient or modern-6 credit hours Minor Requirement:
+Language related to field of study, ancient or modern-6 credit hours